University of Technology Sydney

 Length:

 You will have a two hour window to complete each quiz.
-The beginning time (and the day) can suit your individual circumstances, as long as it is within a week of the release of the quiz.
-You only have one attempt at each quiz question.
+The beginning time (and the day) can suit your individual circumstances, as long as it is after the release of the quiz and before it is due (aproximately one week).
+You can attempt each question mutliple times - only your last attempt will be saved.

 Criteria: